 Cleveland Police Chief Calvin Williams wrote in a letter in support of the research that this project is critical.

 “We understand the commitment required to participate, and are excited to play a pioneering role in the evaluation of implicit bias training for improving police decision-making, promoting public perceptions of police legitimacy, and enhancing the outcomes of police-citizen interactions,” Williams wrote.

 The study is set to begin January 1, 2018.
-Researcher will spend the first 18 months collecting data.
-After that time, officers will begin training as the study is set to last three years.
+Researchers will spend the first 18 months collecting data.
+Then officers will begin training as the study is set to last three years.
 The equipment and technology will be shipped to Cleveland and it will stay there until the study is complete.